-Air Travel With An Your Animal
+Air Travel With Your Animal

 Traveling by airplane is stressful for most people, but it can be especially difficult for those who have an emotional or anxiety disorder.
 For this reason, the Air Access Carrier Act was put into place for those who need to fly with their dog.
-This law allows you to keep your ESA with you for the entire flight instead of placing him in a separate area of the airplane.
+This law allows you to keep your emotional support dog, cat or another animal, with you for the entire flight instead of placing him in a separate area of the airplane.
 You cannot be charged an additional fee for keeping your ESA with you.
 In order to fly with your emotional support dog, you must provide the documentation from your health care provider stating the type of disability you have and that your dog is prescribed to you as part of treatment.
 This process is much easier and faster if your ESA is registered with the National Service Animal Registry.
 In addition, the airline cannot require you to sit in a designated area unless your dog is large and obstructs the seating or aisles in the airplane.

 Housing With Your Emotional Support Animal

-If you have an support dog, there are laws in place to ensure your landlord makes reasonable accommodations to help you.
+If you have an emotional support dog, there are laws in place to ensure your landlord makes reasonable accommodations to help you.
 The Fair Housing Amendments Act of 1988 state that people with verified emotional or mental disabilities cannot be denied housing in no-pet facilities.
 To qualify for protection under this law, you must provide the landlord or property owner with proper documentation of your disability.
 This must be a letter from your mental health practitioner that meets the requirements.

 Under this law, your landlord cannot require you to pay an additional pet deposit or fee for having your ESA live with you.
 This is true even if a pet deposit is required for non-emotional support animals.
 Your landlord is entitled to ask for documentation regarding the legitimacy of your ESA, but he cannot require you to show personal medical records.
-According to the law, your ESA is not required to undergo specific training before moving into the home but he must meet the ESA requirements.
+According to the law, your ESA is not required to undergo specific training before moving into the home but he must meet the ESA letter requirements.

-Your landlord must allow your the animal to accompany you in all areas of the property where you would normally have access.
+Your landlord must allow your animal to accompany you in all areas of the property where you would normally have access.
 This includes tenant common areas such as recreation parks and in your own home.
 However, since your emotional support animal does not undergo specific training, there may be some public areas he cannot go that service dogs may be allowed.
-As a general rule, your landlord is not allowed to restrict or discriminate against your dog based only on breed.
+As a general rule, your landlord is not allowed to restrict or discriminate against your emotional support dog based only on its breed.
 Your dog should be evaluated based on his own conduct and demeanor in public.
 However, an exception may be made if your landlord’s insurance policy places restrictions on certain breeds of dogs.

 There are a few exceptions where landlords are allowed to refuse ESA’s.
 Buildings with less than 4 units are exempt if the landlord resides in one of the units.
 Owners of motels and hotels are also allowed to refuse ESA’s because these properties are considered to be public accommodation areas and not homes.
-Single family homes rented or sold without a real estate broker are also exempt from the laws regarding ESA animals.
+Single-family homes rented or sold without a real estate broker are also exempt from the laws regarding ESA animals.
 Private clubs are also not required to accommodate your ESA needs.